-Chef Analytics is an add-on for Enterprise Chef that provides visibility into what is happening on the server.
-It runs on separate hardware from Enterprise Chef and consists of several components, initially built around Chef Actions.
+Chef Analytics is an add-on for the Chef server that provides visibility into what is happening on the server.
+It runs on separate hardware from the Chef server and consists of several components, initially built around Chef Actions.

 The Recipe DSL: About the Recipe DSL — Methods: attribute? | cookbook_name | data_bag | data_bag_item | platform? | platform_family? | recipe_name | registry_data_exists? | registry_get_subkeys | registry_get_values | registry_has_subkeys? | registry_key_exists? | registry_value_exists? | resources | search | tag | tagged? | untag | value_for_platform | value_for_platform_family | Windows Platform Helper Methods — Single Page: Recipe DSL